foxglove/studio/CONTRIBUTING.md

 ## Localization

-Foxglove Studio primarily supports English, but a Chinese localization is available with translations provided by community volunteers.
+At this time, first-class support for Foxglove Studio is provided in English only.
+Localization into other languages is available on a best-effort basis, with translations provided by community volunteers.
+Current community supported-languages are:

+- Chinese

 Translation support is implemented using [`react-i18next`](https://react.i18next.com).

 ### Add translations

 - We value having _high-quality_ translations over having _all_ translations for a given component or view.
 Though every PR must have up-to-date English translations, updating other languages is completely optional.
-We encourage you to use follow-up PRs to update other languages, once you have accurate translations.
 - If you update an English translation and cannot provide updated non-English translations, delete the non-English versions in that PR.
-Open follow-up PRs to handle adding accurate non-English translations.
+Optionally, open follow-up PRs to add accurate non-English translations.

 ### Add translations to the `i18n` directory